arangodb/docs/3.10/programs-arangoexport-examples.md

 arangoexport --type json --collection test
 ```

-This exports the collection `test` into the output directory `export` as one JSON array.
+This exports the `test` collection into the `export` output directory as one JSON array.
-Every array entry is one document from the collection `test`.
+Every array entry is one document from the `test` collection.

 Export JSONL
 ------------